awsdocs/amazon-lumberyard-user-guide/doc_source/configurator-projects.md

    + Open the Lumberyard Project Configurator, located at `lumberyard-version\dev\Bin64BuildPlatform\ProjectConfigurator.exe`\.
 For example, when using Visual Studio 2017 as your build platform, the Project Configurator is located at `lumberyard-version\dev\Bin64vc141\ProjectConfigurator.exe`\.

 1. On the **Summary** page, select the project and click **Set as default**\.
-![\[Choose a new default project in the Project Configurator.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/setup/ui-set-default-project-1.22.png)
+![\[Choose a new default project in the Project Configurator.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/configurator/setup/ui-set-default-project-1.25.png)

 1. \(Optional\) Click **Enable Gems** and select the additional features and assets that you want available to design your game\.
 If you select a gem labeled with **Code & Assets**, you must build your project from a command line\.

-   For more information, see [Building Your Game Project](building-your-lumberyard-game-project.md)\.
+   For more information, see [Building Lumberyard projects](game-build-intro.md)\.

 1. \(Optional\) Choose **Advanced Settings** and verify that the **System entity** and **Memory** settings are appropriate for your project\.